 - Dog Bites – Dog bites are very common and are becoming more of a serious issue for people.
 Dog bite claims continue to rise every year along with the costs.
 For the most part, dog owners are financially responsible for bites and other injuries that their dog causes.
 The laws on owner responsibility will vary depending on the state you live in.
 Some states go by the “one bite” rule and others go by “strict liability”.

 Stages in a Personal Injury Case

-When you first meet with an attorney, he or she will ask you pointed questions about the incident that’s motivating you to file a personal injury claim.
+When you first meet with a personal injury attorney, he or she will ask you pointed questions about the incident that’s motivating you to file a personal injury claim.
 He or she will ask for the names of witnesses as well as for access to relevant police and medical reports.
 In most cases, a factual inquiry will need to take place before you receive a settlement offer or file a lawsuit.

 If you decide to go forward with a lawsuit, you will have to file a number of legal documents with the court on a highly structured timeline.
 Once a summons is served on a defendant, he or she will also file legal documents that serve as a response to your complaint.
 There will also be a discovery phase in which both sides disclose all facts and documents that may be relevant to the deposition of the case.
 Here are some things to consider before going to your deposition.